maso-dev/maso-ai-crypto/vercel_readme.md

 This guide will help you deploy your FastAPI-based crypto AI platform (including crypto news RAG and portfolio management) to Vercel and set it up as a scheduled cron job.

+---

+## 🧠 News Enrichment (AI Metadata)

+**Every news chunk is now enriched with AI-powered metadata before being embedded and stored in Milvus:**
+- `sentiment` (0.01–1.0): How positive/negative is the news for the market?
+- `trust` (0.01–1.0): How trustworthy is the source/article?
+- `categories`: List of fine-grained categories (e.g., DeFi, Regulation, Security, etc.)
+- `macro_category`: Broad class (e.g., Macroeconomics, Geopolitics)
+- `summary`: 1–2 sentence summary of the news

+This metadata enables advanced filtering, ranking, and explainable recommendations downstream.

+---

 ## 📋 Prerequisites

 - [Vercel CLI](https://vercel.com/download) installed